 Read the full article here: Don Guerino Reserva Chardonnay 2018

-The third wine on test, sampled at the end of 2018, was our Pizzato Reserva Tannat 2012, in this case paired very succesfully with a ribeye steak!
+The fourth wine on test was our Pizzato Reserva Tannat 2012, in this case paired very successfully with a ribeye steak towards the end of last year.
 Describing the wine as ‘excellent value’, it was interesting to learn how Dawn kept the bottle open for three days, noting its development over the period.

 Tannat may be a new grape to many but it grows particularly well in the south of Brazil, and may well be of interest to those who like their reds bold, complex and oaked.